caoccao/Javet/docs/tutorial/manipulate_v8_function.rst

 Automatic Type Conversion
 =========================

-Javet is capable of automatically converting its internal ``V8Value`` to other types and that capability can be manipulated by ``JavetConverterUtils`` which also supports custom type conversion.
+Javet is capable of automatically converting its internal ``V8Value`` to primitive types by inspecting the function signature.
 So, the following 4 functions are all the same and valid.

 .. code-block:: java